CoderJamie/jrename/README.md

 jrename
 =======

-A simple command line script to quickly sort/rename a collection of files into a standard *filename_0000.ext* convention.
+A simple Python command line script to quickly sort/rename a collection of files into a standard *filename_0000.ext* convention.
 Useful for files that belong to a series, such as photos.

 # Usage
 __jrename__ _{options}_ _{files}_